practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/Tau Prolog/README.md

 ### Permuting a list of numbers for the web

-Natively embedding Prolog code in a web page with the help of JavaScript also has the great advantage to be very platform-agnostic; program development can also conveniently happen with a different operating system.
+Natively embedding Prolog code in a web page with the help of JavaScript also has the great advantage to be very platform-agnostic; program development can also conveniently happen at a system with a different operating system.
 So, here's the result when opening this [HTML page](./tau_prolog_number_permutation.html): (please download and open the _raw file_ :wink:)

 ![plot](./tau_prolog_number_permutation0.png)